0.9999... ≊ 1

 Now, it seems that the left side works out to one; it must be that 0 = 1.

 The flaw in the proof is not that easy to articulate.
 Fundamentally, the issue is that we’re trying to think about infinity as a number — an odometer reading at the end of an infinitely long trip.
-Sure, we accept that the number is beyond our comprehension, but it still ought to be a number of some sort.
+We accept that the number is beyond our comprehension, but it still ought to be a number of some sort.
 The first equation hints that the number is even; the second suggests it’s odd.
 Can we categorically reject one of these choices?
 If not, then to circle back to the earlier proofs, how can we be sure about the numerical properties of endless decimals?

 Proof stage 2: anger